AnonymousNo0b/AnonymousNo0b/README.md

 ## Hi there 👋

-- I am an 18 year old boy looking for passionate projects to collaborate with
+- I am an 18 year old, looking for passionate projects to collaborate with.
-- I'll soon start working on a group project with my classmates, to create VR environment for simulated practical sessions for anything.
+- I'll soon start working on a group project with my classmates, to create VR environment for simulated practical sessions for professional activities.
-- I'm learning C# coding with my friends to better use Unity game engine to create 3-D VR environment.
+- I'm learning C# coding with my friends to enable myself for Unity game engine to create 3-D VR environment.
-- I'm also learning the use of Arduino and how to code electronic circuits using it.
+- I'm also learning Arduino development.

 - <ins>How to reach me</ins> : Contact me on Gmail " ***j.ansari7862@gmail.com*** "